Use Polysulphate to Lower Farm Carbon Footprint

 Polysulphate has the lowest carbon footprint when compared to alternatives, providing a simple way to reduce farming's impact on the environment

-As an increasing number of farmers are wanting to reduce the carbon footprint of their farming activities, we can report that Polysulphate, from our premium crop nutrition collection, has a lower carbon footprint than alternatives.
+As an increasing number of farmers are wanting to, and are being encouraged to, reduce the carbon footprint of their farming activities, we can report that Polysulphate (polyhalite) from our premium crop nutrition collection has a significantly lower carbon footprint than alternatives.

 Multiple Reasons for Choosing this Multi-Nutrient Fertilizer

-Along with prolonged multi-nutrient availability and ease of application to a wide range of crops, low carbon footprint is now another benefit of choosing and using Polysulphate, one of the ICL FertlizerpluS line of premium products.
+Along with prolonged multi-nutrient availability and ease of application to a wide range of crops, the low carbon footprint is an additional clear benefit of choosing and using Polysulphate, one ICL’s premium and OMRI-approved products.

 A Fertilizer that Measures Up in Many Ways